 Formative assessment is the most frequent type of assessment used; teachers and teaching assistants use opportunities to understand what children know about a subject.
 Teachers will use class discussions, group work, evidence in children’s books, and observations to assess the progress that children are making over time.

-Teachers use a range of assessments, both formative and summative to make a judgement about a child’s attainment at the end of a term.
+Teachers use a range of other assessments, both formative and summative to make a judgement about a child’s attainment at the end of a term.
 This information is then stored in our tracking software and used to monitor attainment and progress across the school.